|

 BIFT is not being seriously discussed, let alone introduced, because

 people misunderstand it.
-They think:
+They see three problems:

-- A
+Finance.
+A

 basic income would be too expensive for the state.
-We can't finance it.

 a basic income, nobody would want to work.

-- A
+Equity.
+A

 flat income tax would favor the rich.